mariachrysa/currency-fetcher/README.md

 **Author:** Maria Chrysanthou
 **Date:** 17/07/2025

-A Spring Boot backend service that fetches live currency exchange rates from the API Layer API, stores them in a database, caches them, and exposes multiple REST endpoints to query, convert, and filter them.
+A Spring Boot backend service that fetches live currency exchange rates from the [ExchangeRate API](https://www.exchangerate-api.com), stores them in a database, caches them, and exposes multiple REST endpoints to query, convert, and filter them.

 ---